syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 By default,[BoxPlotMode]() value is [Exclusive]().

 ## Normal

-In Normal mode, the whiskers extend to the minimum and maximum data points within 2 times the standard deviation of the data.
-This method assumes that the data is normally distributed.
-The following code illustrate how to define property [BoxPlotMode]() value as [Normal]().
+In Normal mode, the whiskers extend to the minimum and maximum data points within two times the standard deviation of the data.
+This method assumes that the data is normally distributed.The following code illustrate how to define property [BoxPlotMode]() value as [Normal]().

 {% tabs %}